In this article, you'll learn to identify a 'Catalan masia' through 17 of its most important elements.

 6. South-facing

-Of course, this applies mostly to the front entrance of the building.
-But also many of the rooms and windows and so on are positioned in a way to take advantage of the natural light.
+This applies mostly to the front entrance of the building.
+But many of the rooms and windows are positioned in a way to take advantage of natural light.

 7. Gabled roof

-Masías often feature a gabled roof, in which two sloping sides meet in the middle and leave a triangular portion of wall between them, which is known as a ‘gable’.
+Masías often feature a gabled roof, in which two sloping sides meet in the middle.
+This leaves a triangular section of wall between them, which is known as a ‘gable’.

 8. Stone walls

-The oldest masias may have the gaps between stones often filled with mud.
-But over the centuries, quicklime or cement was more commonly used to make sure no draughts got in and to help bind the stones to one another.
+The oldest masias show signs of mud being used as cement.
+But over the centuries, quicklime or cement was more commonly used to prevent draughts and to help bind the stones together.

 In certain areas of Catalonia where there was a lack of nearby stone, adobe is sometimes seen as the traditional building material.